this is a time line and index of my website -click on any icons to go to the pages

 The View Out From the Toy Shop was packed full of all of the devices and rules I had made for myself in the previous 10 years.
 The figures are low relief tooled cutouts that have been adhered to a flat wooden panel.
-There is a window which is full of oversized Oriental sculpture and hand painted ceramics.
-The allegorical message/subject of the painting is the hand painted figures are "more" real/emotive than the figures outside the window.
-In many ways the original sketch for The View Out From the Toy Shop has as much allegorywith less effort.
+The shop window is full of oversized Oriental sculptures and hand painted ceramics.
+The allegorical message/subject of the painting is the hand painted figures, are "more" real/emotive than the figures outside the window.
+In many ways the original sketch for The View Out From the Toy Shop has as much allegory with less effort.
 The man on the vase on the right- is the primary subject of the work.
 He is truly the prisoner in the Toy Shop Window.

 Homage to Patton and the Uniform took the best drawing of my Surrenders of Great Armies of the World Series -The Recalcitrant Hussars and mated it to their larger than life ceramic doubles.